If you’re anything like us, the idea of flying south for the winter is very appealing.

 But we wouldn’t blame you at all for just enjoying the wonderful beaches.

 Not all of them are swimmable though.
 Medano Beach is one of the best beaches in Los Cabos for swimming.

-Most places to stay in Los Cabos have pools, so just sitting around in the sunshine with a good book at your hotel pool is also very pleasant.
+Even if you can’t swim in the sea at your resort, most places to stay in Los Cabos have pools, so just sitting around in the sunshine with a good book at your hotel pool is also very pleasant.

-Swimming with whale sharks:
+3) Swimming with whale sharks